nikeipt/nicngoh/_posts/2016-10-07-content-is-king.md

 tags: [Marketing]
 ---

 Say hello to Joshua Bell.
 Solo performer at age 14.
 World class concert virtuoso.
-Owner of $3 million violin.
+Owner of a $3 million violin.

 You might not recognise him but you've probably heard of his antics.
 Designed as a social experiment by the [Washington Post](https://www.washingtonpost.com/lifestyle/magazine/pearls-before-breakfast-can-one-of-the-nations-great-musicians-cut-through-the-fog-of-a-dc-rush-hour-lets-find-out/2014/09/23/8a6d46da-4331-11e4-b47c-f5889e061e5f_story.html), they dressed him in jeans and a tee with a baseball cap and asked him to perform at L'Enfant, a arcade just outside of the metro.